 For example, the most common SaaS pricing strategy is a subscription-based pricing model.
 This gives customers the perceived value of constant access to your software at a predictable set price every month.
 At the same time, it provides a higher-than-average gross margin.
 KeyBanc reports that while the total gross margin of SaaS companies was 73% over the last two years, and the median subscription gross margin was 77 to 80%.

 To hone in on the right strategy, you need to consider a wide range of questions.
 What do your customers want?
 What is the competition doing?
 What prices can the market bear?
 What prices do you need for growth?
 You can’t just focus on a dollar amount alone.
-There are all kinds of different ways to price a product, and if you want to be as profitable as possible, you need to understand the different types of pricing models.
+There are all kinds of different ways to price a product, and if you want to be as profitable as possible, you need to understand the different types of pricing strategies.

 Competitive pricing